Janusz Korczak.

 A very brief history of the father of children's rights.

 Janusz Korczak.
 A supposedly well-known man...
-When I studied in Ireland, no one knew the name except people whose studies or interests revolved around children's rights.
+When I have studied in Ireland, no one knew the name except people whose studies or interests revolved around children's rights.
 Even in Poland, he is generally associated as a martyr, a man who sacrificed his life to accompany children on the road to certain death, despite repeatedly being offered help to get out of the Warsaw Ghetto during the Second World War.
 But Janusz Korczak left a legacy; too little is known and spoken about him.
 A legacy of children's rights-not only on paper, but also in practice.
 So who was this man?

 Olczak-Ronikier writes: It was an ideal, as it seems, family.
 Loving parents, five or six children, prosperity, warmth, a sense of security.
 They tried to combine tradition with progress, and Jewishness with Polishness.
 The precepts and prohibitions of Judaism were respected, religious holidays were celebrated solemnly, but the outside world and its demands were not closed off.
 Sons were sent to secular schools, it was known that boys had to graduate from higher education to become intellectuals, and girls would marry educated Jews (30-31, 2011).
 Korczak's father, Józef Goldszmit, grew up and was educated at a time when Poland, occupied by three partitioning powers, was racked by revolutionary uprisings aimed at gaining independence.
 Thousands of people were being executed, sent with their families to Siberia, estates confiscated, and the use of the Polish language forbidden.
 In this atmosphere, Józef Goldszmit graduated from grammar school, and went on to study law and administration in Warsaw.
 He became a respected lawyer there, to whom first a daughter, Anna, and then a son were born.
 The parents had difficulties in naming their son; on the one hand, they wanted to preserve tradition and give him a Jewish name, while on the other hand, a Polish name was also important to them, so that their son would not be alienated in society.
 To date, it is not known whether he was born in 1878 or 1879, because his father delayed for a long time in registering his birth.
-In an act of compromise between tradition and fitting in with society, he was given the name Hersh, and was called Henry.
+In an act of compromise between tradition and fitting in with society, he was given the name Hersh, and was called Henryk.

+The father’s help kept deteriorating.
 After one of his more severe attacks, Józef Goldszmit was placed in a psychiatric hospital and died not long afterwards at the age of 50.
 It is believed that he contracted syphilis, an incurable disease at the time and believed to be hereditary.
 This fact is believed to have weighed on many decisions in Korczak's private life, fearing the disease later in his life.

 *Syphilis causes impaired physical and mental function, attacks of insanity, following brain and spinal cord lesions and dementia.